 Baptism is the basis of the whole Christian life, the gateway to life in the Spirit, and the door which gives access to the other sacraments.
 Through Baptism we are freed from sin and reborn as sons of God; we become members of Christ, are incorporated into the Church and made sharers in her mission.
 (CCC 1213)

-Today, the Sacrament of Baptism is often performed on infants.
-Parents who wish to have their child baptized need to take a one-evening class at St. Henry.
-Please contact Karen Koorsen at (641) 753-7374 to learn about the next offered class.
+Today, the Sacrament of Baptism is usually performed on infants.
+Parents who wish to have their child baptized need to attend a one-evening class at St. Henry.
+Please contact the parish office at (641) 753-7374 to learn about the next offered class.

 Children (age 8) through Adults

 The baptism of older children, teens, and adults is different, because they are able to understand their own baptism.
 For youth ages 8 and older, preparation for baptism begins in the fall of each school year.
 Contact Alissa Fulton for more information.
 Adults (baptized or unbaptized) who would like to join the Catholic Church follow the process through Rite of Christian Initiation for Adults.
 Call Mark and Shelby Dolash for information.